Support the Mombasa - Harare Elephant Awareness Walk

 *

-The rationale behind the walks is to emphasise the need to strengthen elephant initiatives with the national wildlife agencies, local organisations, and communities, including across borders; and to create awareness of the plight of elephants and other animals in Kenya and throughout Africa.
-The team walk through areas important for wildlife and demonstrate the need to continue protecting elephants, as their home ranges contain huge biodiversity and ecosystem benefits.
+The rationale behind the walks is to emphasise the need to strengthen elephant initiatives with the national wildlife agencies, local organisations, and communities, including across borders; and to create awareness on the plight of elephants and other animals in Kenya and throughout Africa.
+They focus on enhancing the lives of communities living with wildlife by offering solutions to mitigating human-wildlife conflict and highlighting the direct importance of wildlife to those communities, walking through areas important for wildlife, as their home ranges contain huge biodiversity and ecosystem benefits.
 Many of these are connected and support cross-border species conservation.

 Jim Justus Nyamu, OGW, is the founder and Executive Director of the Elephant Neighbors Center, a non-profit organisation with a mission to protect the African Elephant and secure landscapes for elephants outside protected areas through various initiatives and multi-stakeholder partnerships.
 To push the conservation agenda, the ENC has founded a trademarked conservation brand, 'Ivory Belongs to Elephants™', with advocacy walks as its core activity and anchored on raising general awareness locally, nationally, and internationally of the plight of African Elephants.

 This most iconic of African species is being pushed towards extinction - slaughtered by poachers to supply a worldwide ivory trade worth up to US$20 billion a year.
 Despite a ban in many countries, the killing is only getting worse – we lost close to a million elephants in the last 4 decades, a large percentage of which was due to poaching.
-There are now estimated to be less than 35,000 elephants in Kenya and only 350,000 in the whole of Africa, with approximately 20,000 being killed every year; some countries have even lost their elephants completely, e.g. Eritrea and Burundi.
+There are now estimated to be only 350,000 elephants in the whole of Africa, with approximately 20,000 being killed every year; some countries have even lost their elephants completely, e.g. Eritrea and Burundi.
 African elephants will be extinct in our lifetime if this rate of loss continues.

 On April 11th 2019, the First Lady of Kenya, Margaret Kenyatta, launched the 'Ivory Belongs to Elephants Walk' documentary and the ENC's first publication, 'Towards A New Conservation Model'.
 It challenges existing conservation approaches and concepts across Africa, most of which continue to create a wide gap between communities and conservation.
 The Community Conservation Education Program has also been implemented and executed countrywide.